Cascade red fox: Distribution and habitat

 The range of the Cascade red fox is estimated to be 4500 km2 but may be as large as 40000 km2.
-It lives in the subalpine meadows and parklands of the Cascade Mountains, as well as the open forests on the eastern slope.
-It does not however inhabit the densely forested western slope.
-It may inhabit the very southern parts of British Columbia.
+They live in the subalpine meadows and parklands of the Cascade Mountains, as well as the open forests on the eastern slope.
+They do not however inhabit the densely forested western slope.
+They may inhabit the very southern parts of British Columbia.
 Recent surveys have suggested that they are becoming rarer.
 This might be due to habitat loss from climate change, logging, and increased recreation in winter allowing other predators such as coyotes and lowland red foxes to enter their habitat.
 Some populations might have gone extinct.
 The current number of individuals seems to be around 50.

 Conservation

 The Cascade red fox is a Natural Heritage Critically Imperiled Species, as well as a Washington Endangered Species.
 Lack of information has made conservation efforts much harder.